At least 1 in 11 people experience Post Traumatic Stress Disorder (PTSD) in their lifetime. Diagnosis in women is twice as likely as in men.

 2. PTSD Treatment: Cognitive Behavior Therapy (CBT)

-CBT therapy helps the patient understand their thinking and behavioral patterns.
+CBT therapy asks questions and guides patients to help them understand their thinking and behavioral patterns.
 It also involved education about how trauma impacts one’s thinking and physiology so that the patient has a better understanding of their own experiences.
 After a traumatic experience or experiences, patients often internalize a lot of shame and fear that must be addressed in order for the patient to be able to live more fully.
 In CBT, the therapist will assign the client homework where they have to practice certain skills in order to reduce the PTSD symptoms.
 These often focus on avoidance, negative self-concept, and distorted perceptions of threat.
 The patient applies what they learn from the therapy session in their daily routine.

 Not all therapists have training specific to treating trauma so it is important that you verify that your clinician has both training and experience treating PTSD.